cecca46/AnnoGCD/README.md

 ## Notebook and example

-A python notebook is provided in `NCD/notebook/NCD.ipynb` to reproduce the results and figure of the paper.
-Simply change the data directory to the preferred dataset to analyse.
+A python notebook is provided in `NCD/notebook/NCD.ipynb` to reproduce the results and figures in the paper.
+Simply change the data directory to the preferred dataset you wish to analyse.